sk364/new-papers/README.md

 * Advanced filtering and sorting mechanisms for the web application
 * Finding similar articles by inputting the link or the paper ID

-Also, using better hardware shall help process articles dating back to 20th century providing lots of missing studies that might be relevant to the user.
-While it takes ~2 seconds to search, it still could be reduced down using advanced caching system at the server side.
+Also, having more memory and better processing power shall help process articles dating back to 20th century providing lots of missing studies that might be relevant to the user.

 ## Acknowledgements<a name="ack"></a>